Shivpuri, Patna: Education

 There are several educational institutions in and around Shivpuri, catering to students from primary to higher education levels.
 Within the locality, there are around four to five private schools, among which H.R.D.T.
 Public School is considered the most prominent, providing comprehensive academic education.
 Other schools include Sunshine Public School, R. S. Academy, and the Government Primary School, which serve as important centers of learning for local residents.

 Nearby affiliated schools include D.A.V.
 Public School (B.S.E.B.
 Colony), International School, Rose Bud School, K. B. Sahay High School, and Shastri Nagar Girls’ High School, all of which are easily accessible to students from Shivpuri.

 For higher education, the locality enjoys proximity to reputed institutions such as A. N. College, Patna Women's College, and J. D. Women's College, which are among the leading colleges in the city and serve as preferred options for students after completing their +2 studies.

-Shivpuri has also emerged as a growing educational hub for competitive exam aspirants.
-A number of coaching institutes operate here, including Deepak Science Zone, Eureka Coach Well, Abha Choudhary Classes, Bharti Sir Classes, Medhir Classes, and Ponderer's Point, offering specialized guidance for school, college, and professional exams.
-In addition, Career Planner Coaching Institute, a well-known center for SSC, Banking, and other government job examinations, has recently opened in the vicinity, further strengthening the area's reputation as an educational destination.

 Social organisations

-Baba Bateshwar Sewa Sansthan is actively involved in various community welfare activities and is known for its commendable social service work for the residents of Shivpuri.
-Another prominent organization, Pragya Samiti, organizes the annual Saraswati Puja and other cultural programs that bring together people from all sections of society.
+Baba Bateshwar Sewa Sansthan is involved in community welfare activities in Shivpuri.
+According to published reports the organization has undertaken social service initiatives for local residents.
+Another organization, Pragya Samiti, organizes the annual Saraswati Puja and other cultural programs intended to bring together members of different sections of society.

 In addition, Lama Seva Sansthan, a locally established social organization, conducts charitable activities such as health awareness camps, educational assistance programs, and cleanliness drives aimed at improving community life and promoting social harmony in the area.

 Like many rapidly developing urban localities, Shivpuri has faced occasional law and order challenges in the past.
 Reports of local group conflicts, sometimes referred to as gang rivalries, have been noted; however, with increased police vigilance and community cooperation, the situation has improved significantly in recent years.